splunk/observability-workshop/content/en/conf/opentelemetry-collector/3-receivers.md

 ## Other Receivers

 You will notice in the default configuration there are other receivers (`otlp`, `opencensus`, `jaeger` and `zipkin`).
 These are used to receive telemetry data from other sources.
 We will not be using these receivers in this workshop and can be left as they are.

+Now that we have reviewed how data gets into the OTEL Collector, we must now learn how the Collector processes the data.